 There is considerable debate about the utility of HCV-RNA testing within the first year of life.
 Proponents argue that use of a highly sensitive RNA assay early in life can increase the rate of infected infants detected, and that a negative result strongly suggests the infant is not infected while a positive result helps identify HCV cases earlier.
 Proponents also want to seize opportunity to test in a patient group that is often lost to follow-up.
 Opponents argue that early testing does not change the need for definitive testing at or after 18 months; HCV RNA is more expensive than an antibody-based test; and there is no intervention or treatment that will occur prior to age 3-because of lack of approved drugs for this age group and to allow for possible spontaneous clearance.
-One large single center study demonstrated that HCV-RNA testing done in exposed infants aged 2 months to 6 months led to reliable positive and negative results that correlated with ultimate testing at 18 months (Honegger, 2018).
+One large single center study demonstrated that HCV-RNA testing done in exposed infants aged 2 months to 6 months led to reliable positive and negative results that correlated with ultimate testing at 18 months (Honegger, 2018); (Gowda, 2021).
+Given these results and the value placed on enhancing HCV elimination efforts by reducing missed opportunities for testing, the panel recommends considering HCV RNA testing as early as 2 months of age.
 There is no value in repeated HCV-RNA testing prior to 18 months of age, but anti-HCV testing should take place at or after 18 months of age.